angheloko/donlalicon-static/content/blog/restrict-pages-authenticated-users-nuxt-firebase.md

 [Firebase Authentication](https://firebase.google.com/docs/auth) provides an easy way to store and authenticate your users, and integrating it with your Nuxt application is fairly straightforward.

-cookie-parser
+cookieparser
 -------------

-We will need the help of the [cookie-parser](https://github.com/expressjs/cookie-parser) module to easily read cookie values on the server.
+We will need the help of the [cookieparser](https://www.npmjs.com/package/cookieparser) module to easily read cookie values on the server.
 While it seems that the module is meant to be used with [Express](https://expressjs.com/), we can safely use it since Nuxt uses [Connect](https://github.com/senchalabs/connect), which is compatible with the module.

 To install the cookie-parser module:

 ```
-npm i cookie-parser
+npm i cookieparser
 ```

 Firebase plugin